π©» The Telegram Signals Channel: Outperforming Markets with Smart, Small Trades

 I am investing my own money into this and will be reporting results of my gains.

-The quant system is monitoring 2,580 $1B+ market cap companies from NYSE and Nasdaq 24/7.
-Here is the list in Excel format:
+The quant system is monitoring over 30,000 tickers in real time.
+And in great details these 2,580 companies from NYSE and NasdaqβHere is the list in Excel format:

 The Intricate Details of Why This All Works Out